 Hello!
 Thanks for visiting my academic website.
 Here’s a bit about me:

 My name is Shovan Dutta.
-I’m a graduate student in the Laboratory of Atomic and Solid State Physics at Cornell University, Ithaca, NY.
-I study the strange quantum behavior of matter at very low temperatures, working under the guidance of Erich Mueller, one of the nicest and smartest professors around!
-You can read my research papers on arXiv.
+I’m a postdoctoral research associate in the TCM group at Cavendish Laboratory, University of Cambridge.
+I study the strange quantum behavior of matter at very low temperatures, working under the supervision of Prof. Nigel Cooper.
+Prior to this, I did a PhD in Physics from Cornell University, working with Prof. Erich Mueller.
+You can read my doctoral thesis here and my research papers on arXiv.
 I get to play with ideas and mathematical models to understand the microscopic world, occasionally getting a glimpse of “the great ocean of truth” which lies “all undiscovered before me.”
-Its indeed a privilege to have such a wonderful job!
+Its indeed a privilege to have such a wonderful job.

-Before coming to Cornell, I did some research as an undergrad on bifurcations in dynamical systems, random walks modeling anomalous diffusion, photoemission from thin films, “PT-symmetric” quantum mechanics, and phase transition in cold nuclear matter.
-My current and past research projects and publications are detailed here (with images and slides!).
-You can also find a compact version in my CV where I brag about my accomplishments.
+As an undergrad, I did some research on dynamical systems, random walks modeling anomalous diffusion, photoemission from thin films, “PT-symmetric” quantum mechanics, and phase transition in cold nuclear matter.
+My current and past research projects and publications are illustrated here.
+You can also find a compact version in my CV, where I brag about myself.

-During my stay at Cornell, I’ve also had the chance to teach undergraduate physics courses on a variety of topics as a Teaching Assistant.
+I’ve also had the chance to teach undergraduate physics courses at Cornell on a variety of topics, as a Teaching Assistant.
 Depending on the course, I have supervised discussion and lab sections, prepared quizzes and exam questions, designed numerical problems and Mathematica tutorials, created new demos, managed online discussion forums, and graded.
-I’ve come to discover that I actually love teaching (apart from grading, that is, which I hate!).
+I’ve come to discover that I actually love teaching (apart from the grading bit, that is, which I hate!).
 I have learned, and continue to learn, a great deal from reading pedagogical articles and interacting with professors as well as enthusiastic (and sometimes not-so-enthusiastic) students.
 You can find details of the courses I have taught, their student evaluations, my ideas on teaching, and a collection of fun exercise problems here.
 More resources on a variety of topics can be found on the Links page.

-Outside academics, I’m fond of music, having learned Indian ragas and Bengali music for several years.
-I also enjoy walking through the woods and thinking (god knows what), listening to audiobooks and interviews, reading popular science articles, watching movies, documentaries, and comedy, spending time in a boat, playing cricket, tennis, and the harmonium, and traveling to new places, although I don’t get to do all these things very often, as you might have guessed.
+Outside academics, I’m fond of music, having learned Indian ragas and Bengali music for several years, and comedy.
+I also enjoy walking through the woods and thinking (god knows what), listening to audiobooks and interviews, reading popular science articles, watching movies, documentaries, and panel shows, spending time in a boat, playing cricket, tennis, and the harmonium, and traveling to new places, although I don’t get to do all these things very often, as you might have guessed.
 I like to live in the present, keep things simple, and stay hopeful of the future (well, I try!).
 But on the other hand, I rarely go to the gym and am quite lazy, so there you are.